Our Top 45 Wizards NBA Draft prospects

 Pick an #NBADraft prospect and rather than give you his NBA player comp, I'll give you his original 150 #Pokemon comp.
 Example: these 2 will make you pay if you let them take a direct shot at you but they don't add much on the defensive end pic.twitter.com/RYQLfiQitF— Matt Modderno (@MattModderno) June 21, 2022

 Continuing with the assumption that the Wizards won’t have any openings in the war room on draft night, I figured I might as well put all of the time spent watching prospects throughout the year to good use by putting together my personal big board.
 I tried to give a very high-level overview of why I like these prospects and why I put them where I did.
-It’s hard to tell the full story in just a few sentences so check out the Bleav in Wizards podcast from this week if you want to hear more of my rationale.
+It’s hard to tell the full story in just a few sentences so check out today’s Bleav in Wizards podcast if you want to hear more of my rationale.
+Osman Baig and I did a mock draft for the lottery of what we think could happen and one of what we’d do if we were picking for those teams.

 There are at least several examples I can think of where I strayed significantly from the consensus but every year the consensus is wrong plenty of times.
 I’ll be willing to own it if I totally miss on some of these players because that just comes with the player evaluation territory.